anirudh-hegde/Casper/README.md

 # Casper

-The project is implemented uisng nextpy, a ⚡Pure Python Web App Framework: For Humans & LLMs🤖 World's first AMS🥇.
+The project is implemented using nextpy, a ⚡Pure Python Web App Framework: For Humans & LLMs🤖 World's first AMS🥇.
 The Web app project mainly focuses on converting YAML file format to python format.

 ## Demo